Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 When the request fails, the response will contain only a few fields:

-- `status` — which is equal to `fail`.
+- `status` — which is equal to `fail`
-- `errorcode` — an integer code that identifies the error.
+- `errorcode` — integer code that identifies the error
-- `reason` — text message that explains why the video is not available.
+- `reason` — text message that explains why the video is not available

 Error codes seem to be very generic and most of the time it's either `100` or `150`, so they aren't very useful at determining what went wrong.